-I’ve been working with a good friend in Georgia named Tamar Babuadze, editor of the very beautiful Georgian magazine called Indigo, on a food-focussed tour of Georgia, an ancient one-time kingdom in the Caucasus.
-The capital Tbilisi is linked to Europe and Istanbul by regular flights.
+I’ve been working with a good friend in Georgia named Tamar Babuadze, editor of the very beautiful Georgian magazine called Indigo, on a food-focussed tour of Georgia, the ancient one-time kingdom in the Caucasus.
+The Georgian capital Tbilisi is linked to Europe and Istanbul by regular flights.
 The food traditions are so strong, and the wine traditions too, that there is a lot to explore, and much feasting.

 We’ll follow roughly the same route as we did in October 2017: we’ll start on a Sunday in Tbilisi, Georgia’s capital, which is connected by direct flights to Germany and to Istanbul.
 Then the next day, weather permitting, we’ll fly up into the Caucasus, to Svaneti, the wild mountain region, where we’ll spend two nights.
 That flight, from a small airport near Tbilisi to Mestia, in Svaneti, is on a small 18-seat prop-plane operated by Vanilla Sky.
 Surrounded by high mountain peaks, Mestia has been called one of the most beautiful airports in the world.

 From Mestia on, all travel will be by road in a large van.
 We’ll have a night in the graceful city of Kutaisi, time for exploring Tbilisi’s many charms, and generous time in Kakheti, Georgia’s beautiful eastern area and premier wine region.
 We’ll be immersed in Georgian food culture, both at the dining table and in markets, we’ll do a little cooking and some wine tasting, and explore some historic sights too.